vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 And just like there is a knob on the stereo that controls the volume, the neuron also has an input port which can be used to control how active the neuron becomes.
 When an input signal is supplied through this input port, we employ a mathematical function that converts this input signal into the activation level of the neuron.
 This function is rather unimaginatively called the *activation function* of the neuron.
 The activation or excitation level can be considered as the output from the neuron.

 ### Activation function
 For now, let us assume that activation of a neuron is bounded within the range \[0, 1\] for any given input signal.
 We can think of 0 as the state of the neuron being completely inactive, and 1 as the state of neuron being fully active.
-So, for any numeric input supplied to the neuron in the interval $$[-\infty, \infty]$$, we need to design an activation function that takes this input number and squishes it into a number between 0 and 1.
+So, for any numeric input supplied to the neuron in the interval $[-\infty, \infty]$, we need to design an activation function that takes this input number and squishes it into a number between 0 and 1.

 How do we go about designing such an activation function?
 For now, the only requirement we have is that for any input, the function squishes the input into a number between 0 and 1.
 For those who know a bit of statistics, there is a very familiar function that maps an arbitrary numeric input into \[0, 1\] interval - the **logit** function which is commonly used in logistic regression.
 The logit function is given by